alefyp/ggez/README.md

     * `filter` and `mask-image` for cool effects.
     * `keyframes` and `animation` for some movement

-2. **MVC Arquitecture:** I tried to approach an MVC architecture, a little late, but something came out.
+2. **MVC Arquitecture:** I tried to approach an MVC architecture, a little late, not perfect but something came out. 🤷🏻‍♀️